cs573-24s/a2-DataVis-7Ways/README.md

 Assignment 2 - Data Visualization, 7 Ways

 An overall technical achievement that I wanted to achieve was to not manipulate the csv before using it in any of the programs.
-This additional backend achievement helped me understand how to use code to perform cleaning on the data.
+This additional backend achievement helped me understand how to use code to perform cleaning on the data and specifically remove na values from columns.

 ===
 # d3